Rem170608/ticket-system-QueueWorks/README.md

 CREATE DATABASE IF NOT EXISTS `ticket-queueworks`;
 USE `ticket-queueworks`;

--- Create the tables
-CREATE TABLE IF NOT EXISTS 'admin_users' (
-    'id' INT AUTO_INCREMENT PRIMARY KEY,
-    'username' VARCHAR(50) UNIQUE NOT NULL,
-    'password' VARCHAR(255) NOT NULL,
-    'created_at' TIMESTAMP DEFAULT CURRENT_TIMESTAMP
-);

--- Add an index for faster queries
-CREATE INDEX idx_lj ON ticket(LJ);
-CREATE INDEX idx_created_at ON ticket(created_at DESC);

--- create one Admin user
-CREATE USER IF NOT EXISIS 'admin'@'%' IDENTIFIED BY 'secure_admin_password_here';
-GRANT ALL PRIVILEGES ON `ticket-queueworks`.* TO 'admin'@'%';

 CREATE TABLE IF NOT EXISTS `ticket` (
     `id` INT PRIMARY KEY AUTO_INCREMENT,
     `cat` VARCHAR(255) NULL,